By Steve Beauregard

-Once there, you’ll have the option of going north, which will take you to the Westgate, and then on to the SLS Hotel and Casino.
+Once there, you’ll have the option of going north, which will take you to the Westgate, and then on to the Sahara Las Vegas Hotel and Casino.

 Going south on monorail will take you first to the Linq/Harrah’s Station.
 The next stop is the Flamingo Station, followed by the Bally’s/Paris Station.

 The last stop is the MGM Grand Station.
 Even going all the way from the Convention Center Station to the MGM Grand Station, you’ll only spend about ten minutes on the tram.

 This makes the Las Vegas monorail extremely convenient to Strip hotel guests.
 Having attended conventions there twice a year for years, I highly recommend that you stay at a hotel on the east side of the Strip (which is the Convention Center side).

 Staying at places like the Flamingo, or Harrah’s or Paris, Bally’s or the MGM will enable you to have a very short walk and short tram ride to the Convention Center for your meetings or business.